JanProvaznik/enigma-transformed/README.md

 5. train the model on the training pairs
 6. save the model
 7. evaluate the performance of the model (during training and after training)

-    - e.g. edit distances
+### Meta info
+- uses lowercased letters in all experiments
+- vigenere preserves spaces, enigma replaces them with X
+- using the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to measure the error rate of the model on an evaluation dataset
+- using the [statmt newscrawl](https://statmt.org/) dataset to obtain real world text for training and evaluation
+- using the [Huggingface Transformers library](https://huggingface.co/transformers/) running on [PyTorch](https://pytorch.org/)
+- using pretrained [ByT5](https://arxiv.org/abs/2105.13626) character level models and fine-tuning them on ciphers

 ### Training hyperparameters:
 #### number of training examples
 - the more the better (if model sees all cipher configuations it won't have to generalize the cipher procedure, but only detect which configuation is used and apply it)

 #### trainable parameters in model
-- the more the better, but we're limited by the GPU memory (and time), bigger models will use have harder time to use big batch sizes
+- the more the better, but we're limited by the GPU memory (and time), bigger models will use have harder time  using big batch sizes
 #### epochs
 - the more the better, but we're limited by the time we have

 #### batch size
-- if too low, model won't be able to learn any patterns
+- if too low, models won't be able to learn any patterns
 - generally the higher the better, but we're limited by the GPU memory
     - trick: use gradient accumulation
         - e.g. if we have batch size 16 and gradient accumulation 16 -> the effective batch size is 256